 “What is the weed with a little white flower in my lawn?”

 So, what can we do about it?
 The first thing to do is to have a thick, healthy lawn to start with.
 St. Augustine grass and all its variants are very hardy.
 The root system can keep most weeds out naturally.
-Though, only if it’s kept healthy by being cut at the correct height, through proper fertilization, and sufficient but not excessive watering cycles (over-watering is the most common cause of excessive weeds) .
+Though, only if it’s kept healthy by cutting at the correct cutting height for South Florida Lawns, through proper fertilization, and sufficient but not excessive watering cycles (over-watering is the most common cause of excessive weeds) .

 Pulling the weed out by hand usually is counterproductive because you will end up disrupting its seeds and they will fall to ground and create new weeds.
 For small, spotty patches of Pulsey you can spot treat using a non-selective herbicide.
 This will kill the plant and the root.
 After it has died, carefully remove the dead weed and place into a bag or garbage can.
 Do not walk across your lawn with the weeds in your hand.
 To stop new weed growth, the area it was removed from must be -re-sodded.